Software-Improvement-Group/sigridci/docs/sigrid-api-documentation.md

 }
 ```

-More information on the SBOM format and the various fields is available from the [SBOM specification](https://github.com/CycloneDX/specification).
+More information on the SBOM format and the various fields is available from the [CycloneDX SBOM specification](https://github.com/CycloneDX/specification).

 ### System metadata